Ichaelus/Github-Classifier/Documentation/Documentation.md

 * **Average Levenshtein distance of foldernames**

 #### Dismissed features:
-* **Commit messages** were considered to not obtain enough valuable information to sacrifice both the increase in input-dimension for the classifiers and necessary api-calls.
+* **Commit messages:** We considered them to not obtain enough valuable information to sacrifice both the increase in input-dimension for the classifiers and necessary api-calls.
 * **Commit count**: Weren't used as we didn't measure any correlation with specific classes.
-* **Count of filenames with min.
-Lev-Distanz**: Could be more informative for classes like __HW__ or __DOCS__ than the average Levenshtein distance and might be implemented in the future.

 #### Metadata:
 * **hasDownload**: Boolean value if repository can be downloaded directly.